 Introduction to Bubble Sort in Python

-Python is a well-known object oriented programming language used for the development of the web based applications or the websites.
+A python is a well-known object-oriented programming language used for the development of web-based applications or websites.
 Bubble sort is one of the data structuring algorithmic concepts, which can be incorporated in python programs for the purpose of sorting the data/ elements in an effortless, rational, and recurring exchange of the order of the data/ elements in the queue structure.
-Often times, this type of sorting data structure method are not preferred due to its lower efficiency, as the sorting process is repeated until the faultless order is reached.
+This type of sorting data structure method is often not preferred due to its lower efficiency, as the sorting process is repeated until the faultless order is reached.

 Example of Bubble Sort in Python

 (6 1 4 3) -> (1 6 4 2): Here 1st two elements get swapped if the order is not correct.

 (1 6 4 2) -> (1 4 6 2): Here, the next two elements get swapped if the order is not correct.

 (1 4 6 2) -> (1 4 2 6): Here, the next two elements get swapped if the order is not correct.

 (1 4 2 6)-> (1 4 2 6): Here 1st two elements get compared but didn’t swap as the order is correct.

 (1 4 2 6)-> (1 2 4 6): Here, the next two elements get swapped, as the order was not correct.

 (1 2 4 6) -> (1 2 4 6): Here last two elements get compared but didn’t swap as the order is